Skip to navigation Skip to content

 Plumbing a Freestanding Bath

-First of all, your plumber will need to turn off your properties main water supply at the stop cock.
-After carefully unwrapping your bath, your plumber will then carefully turn the bath upside down so that they can fit the feet on.
+First of all, your plumber will need to turn off your property's main water supply at the stopcock.
+After carefully unwrapping your bath, your plumber will then carefully turn the bath upside down so that they can fit the feet on, if you have opted for that style.
 It is advisable to lay the bath on a doubled up dust sheet to avoid scratching the enamel or acrylic surface.
 The feet should be screwed in with no more than 20mm screws as any longer may damage the bath.
 The height of the bath may then be measured either side with a tape measure to check each side is set to the desired height.
 Once the bath is set to the correct height the screws in the feet should be secured firmly.

-NOTE: Freestanding baths must be positioned with a minimum 50mm gap between the bath & any wall surface.
-This is to allow movement of the bath whilst entering & exiting the bath.
+NOTE: Freestanding baths must be positioned with a minimum 50mm gap between the bath and any wall surface.
+This is to allow for subtle movement as you enter and exit the bath.

 At this point your bath may be raised onto some timber slabs to allow access under the bath to make the final connections.